pauldeen79/ExpressionFramework/README.md

 To generate, simply run the console project from either Visual Studio (hit F5) or a command prompt.
 This will replace almost all generated code.

-There are some files (evaluatables, expressions and operators) being generated for the first time only.
+There are some files (evaluatables, expressions, operators and aggregators) being generated for the first time only.
-This is known as code scaffolding, which happens when you add a new evaluatable, expression or operator type.
+This is known as code scaffolding, which happens when you add a new evaluatable, expression, operator or aggregator type.

 Command to run code generation:
 ```bash